 [2] It has been increasingly recognized that two different flavors or types of El Niño-Southern Oscillation (ENSO) occur in the tropical Pacific [e.g., Wang and Weisberg, 2000; Trenberth and Stepaniak, 2001; Larkin and Harrison, 2005; Yu and Kao, 2007; Ashok et al., 2007; Kao and Yu, 2009; Kug et al., 2009].
 The two types of ENSO are the Eastern-Pacific (EP) type that has sea surface temperature (SST) anomalies centered over the eastern tropical Pacific cold tongue region, and the Central-Pacific (CP) type that has the anomalies near the International Date Line [Yu and Kao, 2007; Kao and Yu, 2009].
 In the literature, the nonconventional type of El Niño (i.e., the CP El Niño) has also been referred to as Date Line El Niño [Larkin and Harrison, 2005], El Niño Modoki [Ashok et al., 2007], or Warm Pool El Niño [Kug et al., 2009].
 Several recent observational studies have indicated that the CP El Niño has been intensified in the past three decades [Lee and McPhaden, 2010] and that the climate impacts of the CP and EP types of ENSO can be distinctly different.
-For instance, the impact of the CP ENSO on winter surface air temperatures over the United States was considered in several studies that evaluated the performance of the coupled climate models from the Coupled Model Intercomparison Project Phase 3 (CMIP3) [Meehl et al., 2007] in simulating ENSO [e.g., Yu and Kim, 2010; Ham and Kug, 2012].
+For instance, the impact of the CP ENSO on winter surface air temperatures over the United States was increasing intensity and frequency of CP El Niño by Lee and McPhaden [2010].
+These findings point to a need to examine the different flavors or types of ENSO in the climate models used in the Intergovernmental Panel on Climate Change (IPCC) reports that aim to project future changes in climate variability modes (including ENSO) and their climate impacts.
+[3] The existence of the two types of ENSO has been considered in several studies that evaluated the performance of the coupled climate models from the Coupled Model Intercomparison Project Phase 3 (CMIP3) [Meehl et al., 2007] in simulating ENSO [e.g., Yu and Kim, 2010; Ham and Kug, 2012].
 Yu and Kim [2010], for example, documented the intensity, ratio, and leading frequency of the EP and CP ENSOs in the CMIP3 pre-industrial simulations and concluded that about nine of the nineteen models realistically simulate the intensity of the two types of the ENSO.
-Recently, the CMIP5, which include generally higher resolution models and a broader set of experiments relative to CMIP3, has been coordinated to be used in the IPCC Fifth Assessment Reports [Taylor et al., 2012].
-In this study, the two types of ENSO in the CMIP5 models are examined and compared with the CMIP3 models to gauge the improvement in performance from CMIP3 to CMIP5 models.
-A group of found to be characterized by an east-west dipole pattern rather than the well-known north-south dipole pattern associated with the EP ENSO [Mo, 2010].
+Recently, the CMIP5, which include generally higher resolution models and a broader set of experiments relative to CMIP3, has been coordinated to be used in the IPCC Fifth found to be characterized by an east-west dipole pattern rather than the well-known north-south dipole pattern associated with the EP ENSO [Mo, 2010].
 In the Atlantic, the CP canes, which is opposite to the impact produced by the EP El Niño [Kim et al., 2009].
 In the Southern Hemisphere, Lee et al. [2010] identified the large impacts of the 2009-10 CP